wvanderp/notes/Ideas/free-ideas.md

 This is the magic incantation to make chatgpt extract information from websites.
 Then, you pass all text from the website into chatgpt, which will spit out some useful information.

-There are only two problems with this: chatgpt is mostly correct, but not always, so a human must verify the address. (maybe nominatum can be used to check if it's even close.) it is still not machine-readable, so a human still needs to be in the loop.
+There are only two problems with this:
+Chatgpt is mostly correct, but not always, so a human must verify the address. (maybe nominatum can be used to check if it's even close.)
+It is still not machine-readable, so a human still needs to be in the loop.

 Some minimal research concludes that it works on websites with limited text.
 But when the website includes a restaurant's history or a menu, chatgpt goes off on its own and just summarizes that.
 So, some more work in crafting the instructions is needed.